A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: Experimental Results

 \subsection{Robustness of \ouralgo}

-In this section, we show the robustness of \ouralgo\ against different class of attacks on CIFAR-10 Trigger Patch setup.
-We have already observed the increasing difficulty on having 15\% wrongly marked images in $D_{clean}$ in Section \ref{sec:effectiveness}.
-So, in order to show the efficacy, we continue the further experiments under the above-mentioned setup.
+In this section, we show the robustness of \ouralgo\ against different attacks on the CIFAR-10 Trigger Patch setup.

-In Table \ref{tab:robustness}, we report \textit{MA} and \textit{ASR} on three variations of attacks - changing (a) trigger patch size, (b) transparency factor for trigger patch, (c) pool of attackers in \textit{fixed-pool} case.
-For the first type of attack, we retained a transparency factor of 0.8.
-Here, we can observe the increasing pattern of ASR.
-This motivated us to have a further insight on the working of the algorithm.
-We performed an experiment shown in Figure \ref{fig:trigger_14} where we halt the updation of the parameters $\psi$ and $\theta$ after training the \ouralgo\ for 100 FL rounds.
+We experimented with various numbers of clients participating in each FL round as shown in Table \ref{tab:participants}.
+As expected, ASR decreases with an increase in number of clients.
+In Table \ref{tab:robustness}, we report \textit{MA} and \textit{ASR} on three variations of attacks - changing (a) trigger patch size, (b) transparency factor for trigger patch, (c) fixed-pool attack.
+For the first type of attack, we can observe the increasing pattern of ASR with increasing patch sizes.
+This motivated us to have further insight into the working of the algorithm.
+We performed an experiment (Figure \ref{fig:trigger_14}) where we halt the updation of the parameters $\psi$ and $\theta$ after training \ouralgo\ for 100 FL rounds.
 This led to a rapid increase in ASR to 100\%.
 This experiment is done to show that the updation of parameters ($\theta$ and $\psi$) is required in every round.
-Even though a large number of poisoned points in top $\beta$ fraction have been detected within the first 50 rounds, The early stopping in updation of the parameter $\theta$ leads to a positive client importance difference (Figure \ref{fig:trigger_14}b) that indicates higher weight attribution to the attacker.
-This eventually misleads the global model resulting in high ASR (Figure \ref{fig:trigger_14}a).
-Thus, we justify the working of the \ouralgo.
-Alongside, CIFAR-10 images are of 32x32 resolution and having patches close to half of its resolution is likely to confuse the model, thus being a strong attack.
+The early stopping in the updation of the parameter $\theta$ leads to a positive client importance difference (Figure \ref{fig:trigger_14}-b) that indicates higher client importance attribution to the attacker.
+This misleads the global model resulting in high ASR (Figure \ref{fig:trigger_14}-a).
+Thus, we justify the working of \ouralgo.
+CIFAR-10 images are 32x32 resolution, and having patches half of its resolution (14x14) is likely to confuse the model, thus being a strong attack.

-For the second type of attack, we retained the trigger patch size to 8x8, and observe that with reduction in transparency factor, the ASR decreases due to reduction in the strength of the attack.
-In the third case of fixed pool attack, in a total set of 200 clients with 10 clients appearing each round, we varied the attacker pool size $\in \{2, 10, 20, 40\}$ (i.e average number of attackers per round $\in \{0.1, 0.5, 1, 2\}$) and observe that the ASR is nearly close to each other across all pool sizes.
-Initially for the fixed-pool attack, the ASR rises to a large extent, but drops down gradually with learning.
-Here, we report the results for the 1500$^{th}$ FL round.
+For the second type of attack, we retained the trigger patch size to 8x8, and observe that with a reduction in transparency factor, the ASR decreases due to a reduction in the strength of the attack.
+In the third case of fixed pool attack, in a total set of 200 clients with 10 clients appearing each round, we varied the attacker pool size $\in \{2, 10, 20, 40\}$ and observe that the ASR is nearly close to each other across all pool sizes.
+Initially, for the fixed-pool attack, the ASR rises to a large extent but drops down gradually with learning.